YaqubRahman/SecureNotes/README.md

 ## More infomation in the frontend and backend folders

+## My reasons to why I developed the program in this way, can found in document.txt

 ## Note on production-grade improvements if I had more time

 - Would use a database for the notes rather than use an in-memory array